uprighted-learners/unit-5-json-quest/readme.md

-# LAB: Extending JSON File to JSON Quest
+# exercise: Extending JSON File to JSON Quest

-We will be extending the previous [Creating a JSON](https://online.uprighted.com/lessons/written/creating-json) lab.
+We will be extending the previous [Creating a JSON](https://online.uprighted.com/lessons/written/creating-json) exercise.

 ## Learning